leonism/Breast-Cancer/README.md

 ### Numerical Analysis

-Lets jazz up our dataset with some sweet statistical insights!
+Let's jazz up our dataset with some sweet statistical insights!
 With the `.describe()` method, were about to dive deep into the numerical nitty-gritty.
 This little trick gives us the lowdown on key stats like `count`, `mean`, and `standard deviation`, shedding light on the distribution and central tendencies of our numeric data.

 So, why does this matter?
 Well, getting cozy with these numbers gives us a clearer picture of what we're working with.
 Its like fine-tuning our instruments before a performance---it ensures our analysis hits all the right notes.
 With these stats in hand, we can groove through our dataset with confidence, uncovering hidden patterns and trends along the way.
-Lets crank up the volume and see what the numbers have to say! 🎶
+Let's crank up the volume and see what the numbers have to say! 🎶

 ```python
 df.describe()